Categories

 I want to know if they’re sponsoring other investments.
 How many other investments?
 Where are they at?
 Because I don’t want their attention overly diverted.
 That doesn’t mean that they can’t do other investments, but I need to know how much of their bandwidth of time is going to be spent on this investment, because this is the one that’s important to me.
 Can they give me names and contact information of past or current clients?
 Can they provide contact information for other investors so I can talk to them for a reference?

-Credibility questions
+Credibility Questions

 • Do they put their own money into the deal, beyond the acquisition fees?